-Over 90% of APUC member institutions have adopted the Sustain Supply Code of Conduct and refer to this in their procurement exercises.
-The Code has been used in APUC Framework Agreements since its inception in 2013 and has also been adopted as the UK HE sector's standard supply chain code of conduct.
+Over 90% of APUC member institutions have adopted the Sustain Supply Chain Code of Conduct and refer to this in their procurement exercises.
+The Code has been used in APUC Framework Agreements since its inception in 2013 and has also been embedded in the work of the procurement consortia in England and Wales.